Kirovez/nanoTRF/README.md

 <img src="nanoTRF.png" width="550" >

-# NanoTRF: software tool to *de novo* search high-copy tandem repeats in Oxford Nanopore Technologies (ONT) plant DNA sequencing data
+# NanoTRF: a pipeline for *de novo* identification and sequence assembly of high-copy tandem repeats in raw Oxford Nanopore plant DNA sequencing data

 ## Table of Contents